Fire At Rio De Janeiro Carnival Costume Factory Injures 21 - UrduPoint

 Rio de Janeiro, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2025) A fire broke out Wednesday at a factory making costumes for Rio de Janeiro's Carnival, injuring 21 people in a blow to the famed extravaganza that attracts millions of tourists to the Brazilian city every year.

-Firefighters scaled ladders to reach a window where desperate workers were calling for help as black smoke bellowed from the building in the north of the city, local media images showed.

-The area around the factory was cordoned off by authorities as firefighters brought the blaze under control, according to an AFP reporter.
+Workers at the Maximus factory were working around the clock to finish the outfits for samba schools before Carnival parades start in around two weeks -- an often tense time for competitors who spend almost a whole year preparing for the event.

-The fire department's communication service told AFP that 21 people were hospitalized, 12 of whom were in a serious condition.
+The fire department told AFP that 21 people were hospitalized after the blaze.
+According to Rio de Janeiro Mayor Eduardo Paes, ten of them were in serious condition.

 Earlier, state health secretary Claudia Mello said at least eight people had been intubated and were on artificial respiration.

-Fire department chief Colonel Luciano Pacheco Sarmento said that those affected were working in a "precarious manner" and without "safety conditions."
+Fire department chief Colonel Luciano Pacheco Sarmento said that those affected were working in a "precarious manner" and the building contained "a lot of highly combustible material."

 A survivor, identified as Roberta, told local media she had been working and sleeping in the building "since Monday."